mjfelis/mjfelis/README.md

 **🐾 Independence**: Cats are famously self-reliant.
 They operate on their own terms, making their own decisions, much like the ethos of decentralized systems.

-**🛡️ Privacy**: Cats are discreet and elusive, often hiding or moving silently—traits akin to a strong preference for privacy in digital systems.
+**🛡️ Privacy**: Cats are discreet and elusive, often hiding or moving silently, traits akin to a strong preference for privacy in digital systems.

-**🧷 Autonomy**: Cats aren’t easily trained or controlled, representing freedom from surveillance and centralized authority—values reflected in your work and beliefs.
+**🧷 Autonomy**: Cats aren’t easily trained or controlled, representing freedom from surveillance and centralized authority, values reflected in your work and beliefs.

 In essence, “felis” signals a digital identity aligned with sovereignty and resistance to control.